 Governance and supply chain Strategy climate Health, safety and well-being Gender and human capital development The foundation Adoption of Code of Ethics and Sustainability Policies.
 Adhesion to UN Principles for Responsbile Investment.
 Monitoring with analytical detail of carbon footprint (scopes 1, 2 and 3).
 Actively supporting people in addressing emerging social challenges.
 Adoption of the Women Empowerment Principles (WEPs), incorporating them into identity documents.
 The 2022 key results 75% Zero CO 2 Zero 66 people ESG funds Scope 2 since 2022 Injuries Training 3 out of 4 funds managed are SFDR Art.8 funds, which promote environmental and social characteristics and good governance practices.
 From 2022, Clessidra Headquarters will use only renewable electricity.
-Commitment to ensuring a safe working environment by promoting people's mental and physical well-being must be continuous.
+Commitment to ensuring a safe working environment by promoting people's mental and physical well- being must be continuous.
 100% of the people who contribute to Clessidra excellence have benefited from training activities.
-Next challanges 100% 100% 100% 100% Investment and finance aimed at creating positive Investment and finance Aligned with carbon People capable of promoting a People covered by development ESG impact. footprint mitigation and offset plans. culture of safety in all managed financial investments and activities. plans aimed at growth, inclusion and gender equality.
+Next challanges 100% 100% 100% 100% Investment and finance Investment and finance People People aimed at creating positive ESG impact.
+Aligned with carbon footprint mitigation and offset plans. capable of promoting a culture of safety in all managed financial investments and activities. covered by development plans aimed at growth, inclusion and gender equality.